shellsong/realloc/README.md

 const unsubscribe = subscribe((nextState, prevState) => {
 	console.log("log: ", nextState, prevState)
 })
-// call the increment action
+incrementAction() // call the increment action
-incrementAction()
 // state of the store will change,
 // => log: {count:1} {count:0}

-// call the increment action again incrementAction()
+incrementAction() // call the increment action again
 // state of the store will change again
 // => log: {count:2} {count:1}
-getState() // {count:2}

-// call the decrement action
+decrementAction() // call the decrement action
-decrementAction()
 // => log: {count:1} {count:2}

 // create a action that increment with params